 So this is your critique of studio distribution and an attempt to simplify it.

-My feeling is that it’s gotten way too expensive to release a film wide, and the way that the economic structure of a studio is set up, if you’ve what we’ve done on this movie — which is everybody’s worked for scale — you’re too far away from your money.
+My feeling is that it’s gotten way too expensive to release a film wide, and the way that the economic structure of a studio is set up, if you’ve done what we’ve done on this movie — which is everybody’s worked for scale — you’re too far away from your money.
 That’s why there is no middle man.
-There is no one talking a cut.
+There is no one taking a cut.
 The money is coming directly back to the creative pool.

 This sounds like a much larger version of what Shane Carruth did on Upstream Color, which he released entirely by himself.